-- of suspected abuse and neglect to the local authority children's social care as required and support staff who make referrals to local authority children's social care. - to the Channel programme where there is a radicalisation concern as required and support staff who make referrals to the Channel programme. - where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required; and - where a crime may have been committed to the Police as required. - LSCP\Sutton\Threshold\Guidance\Oct\2020.pdf (suttonlscp.org.uk)
+- of suspected abuse and neglect to the local authority children's social care as required and support staff who make referrals to local authority children's social care. - to the Channel programme where there is a radicalisation concern as required and support staff who make referrals to the Channel programme. - where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required; and - where a child is thought to be in immediate danger, to the Police as required. - LSCP Sutton Threshold Guidance Oct 2020.pdf (suttonlscp.org.uk)

-Working with others
+Work with others